Tesla recalling nearly 363,000 vehicles equipped with 'Full Self-Driving' – KION546

 Tesla recalling nearly 363,000 vehicles equipped with ‘Full Self-Driving’

-Tesla is recalling nearly 363,000 vehicles with its so-called “Full Self Driving” feature due to risks it can pose at intersections, even if the driver is paying attention and ready to take over control of the car.
+(CNN) -- Tesla is recalling nearly 363,000 vehicles with its so-called "Full Self Driving" driver assist feature due to risks it can pose at intersections, even if the driver is paying attention and ready to take over control of the car.

-The recall notice from the National Highway Traffic Safety Administration says that in “certain rare circumstances” the FSD feature could cause the car to violate traffic laws “before some drivers may intervene.”
-Tesla will attempt to fix the problem through an over-the-air software update, the notice said.
+"The FSD Beta system may allow the vehicle to act unsafe around intersections, such as traveling straight through an intersection while in a turn-only lane, entering a stop sign-controlled intersection without coming to a complete stop, or proceeding into an intersection during a steady yellow traffic signal without due caution," the recall notice said.

+Tesla will attempt to fix the the FSD feature, which costs $15,000, through an over-the-air software update, the notice added.
+While Tesla CEO Elon Musk has not yet commented on the nature or scope of the problem, he tweeted that "the word "recall" for an over-the-air software update is anachronistic and just flat wrong!"

 The-CNN-Wire